rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 ### A safe pointer abstraction

-Starting with the safe abstraction, a type that can represent one of multiple types at runtime is obviously the `enum`.
-We can wrap possible `ScopedPtr<T>` types in an `enum`:
+A type that can represent one of multiple types at runtime is obviously the `enum`.
+We can wrap possible `ScopedPtr<T>` types like so:

 ```rust,ignore
 {{#include ../interpreter/src/taggedptr.rs:DefValue}}
 ```

-Notice that this `enum` does _not_ include all the same types that were listed above in `TypeList`.
+Note that this definition does _not_ include all the same types that were listed above in `TypeList`.
 Only the types that can be passed dynamically at runtime need to be represented here.
-Other types not listed here are known at runtime.
+The types not included here are always referenced directly by `ScopedPtr<T>` and are therefore known types at compile and run time.

 You probably also noticed that `Value` _is_ the fat pointer we discussed earlier.
-It is composed of a set of `ScopedPtr<T>`s, each of which should only require a single word, and an enum discriminant integer, which will also, due to alignment, require a word.
+It is composed of a set of `ScopedPtr<T>`s, each of which should only require a single word, and an `enum` discriminant integer, which will also, due to alignment, require a word.

-This enum, since it wraps `ScopedPtr<T>` and has the same requirement for an explicit lifetime, is Safe To Dereference.
+This `enum`, since it wraps `ScopedPtr<T>` and has the same requirement for an explicit lifetime, is Safe To Dereference.

 As this type occupies the same space as a fat pointer, it isn't the type we want for storing pointers at rest, though.
 For that type, let's look at the compact tagged pointer type now.

 ### What lies beneath